arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

 * Now I come to think of it: *everything* is a text in Emacs?
 Why not to store keyboard macros in a history?

-Wouldn't be nice to have all of this?
+Wouldn't it be cool to have all of these features?
 Enter Registers!

 # References
 * [consult.el][consult]